-SOSC 302 - Activism in Art and Design 3 credits (3.0 hours | Non-studio)
+SOSC 302 - Activism in Art and Design

-Prerequisite: Any 200-level ENGL or 200-level SOSC, plus completion of First Year Studies.
+Prerequisite: Any 200-level ENGL or 200-level SOSC, plus completion of First Year Studies

 This lecture/seminar course invites students to consider the potential for art and design to encourage socio-political engagement and change through discussion and the examination of case studies.
 The political role of art and design will be considered across a broad range of topics and mediums in relation to selected themes, which may include but are not limited to environmentalism, political protest, Indigeneity, class mobilization, and globalization.